Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 this) will install its own security certificate, temporarily, onto your client machine in a place where the browser can access it.
 This tricks the browser into thinking it's accessing a different site from your application under test and effectively suppresses the security popups.

 Another method that has been used with earlier versions of Selenium is to install the Cybervillians security certificate provided with your Selenium installation.
-Most users should no longer need to do this, however, if you are running Selenium-RC in proxy injection mode, you may need to explicitly install this security certificate to avoid the security popups.
+Most users should no longer need to do this however, if you are running Selenium-RC in proxy injection mode, you may need to explicitly install this security certificate to avoid the security popup.

 Versioning Problems
 ~~~~~~~~~~~~~~~~~~~